Celebrating Black History & Culture

 3. Tolu Coker

-Tolu Coker is not afraid to speak her mind.
-Her support for the #EndSARS protest was emphatic on her Instagram, which translated to a piece on her latest collection.
-It also shows through her commitment to sustainability and her unisex designs.
-This British-Nigerian designer has brought together the best of her African heritage and of her experiences at fashion houses such as Maison Margiela or Céline.
+Tolu Coker is not afraid to speak her mind and it shows through her expressive fashion designs, illustrations and multi-Disciplinary art pieces.
+This British-Nigerian designer has brought together the best of her African heritage and of her experiences at fashion houses such as Maison Margiela or Céline creating a distinctive, powerful aesthetic.

 Tolu Coker